johnmatter/ising/README.md

 ### Play Modes

 Set the play mode with ENC2.
-* spin up (default): Play a note for every cell that has spin up
+* spin up: Play a note for every cell that has spin up
 * spin down: Play a note for every cell that has spin down
-* spin flip: Play a note for every cell that flipped its spin since the last generation
+* spin flip (default): Play a note for every cell that flipped its spin since the last generation

 ### Play Direction